hkonitzer/express-ghost/README.md

 # express-ghost
 Simple Express middleware to fetch posts from the Ghost API and cache them into memory.

+Use the [ghost blogging plattform](https://ghost.org/) as headless CMS for your express powered website.
-Currently only supports posts from the [ghost blogging plattform](https://ghost.org/)
+Currently only supports posts from the ghost api.

 Tag your posts in ghost with your urls and the middleware fetches all posts with this tag and provides them in the `res.locals` from Express.